 - Subtasks add-ons such as Create Multiple Subtasks for Jira: This add-on opens a window that lets you create custom subtasks and populate their fields with custom data.
 You will be adding subtasks via typing in the text in a custom window, so please make sure you are aware of the formatting.
 The plug-in allows you to create templates for frequently used subtasks such as code review.

 - Smart Checklist for Jira: A checklist add-on is perhaps the most elegant workaround.
 A checklist item has almost everything you may need from a Jira subtask like tags, deadlines, custom statuses, and some context in the description.
 You can view the progress on a parent issue with a checklist at a glance from both inside the ticket and the board view.
 And, at the same time, all of the checklist items are maintained in the same parent ticket which means less maintenance and fewer abandoned subtasks.
+You can give Smart Checklist a try with a free 30-day trial.

 Q: What are subtasks?